f2reninj5/progblack-summative-1/README.md

 | createdAt     | integer | A JavaScript timestamp from when the playlist was created.                  |

 # POST /user/:username/playlist/:name/song

+A user can add a song to their playlist.

 ## Path parameters